St. Albert Physiotherapy

 No, you do not.
 The only time you may need a prescription is if your extended insurance carrier requires you to have on, and you intend on billing your treatments through an extended health care coverage plan.

-The first physiotherapy assessment and treatment can be anywhere from 30 to 45 minutes.
-The following physiotherapy treatments/sessions are usually around 20 minutes.
+The first assessment and treatment can be anywhere from 30 to 45 minutes.
+Following treatments/sessions are usually around 20 minutes.

 In Intramuscular Stimulation (IMS), small, thin needles, similar to acupuncture needles, are inserted into tense or painful muscles.
 When inserted into a specific trigger point on the muscle, the needle causes the muscle to flex and contract, releasing the tension within the muscle and relieving any pain associated with the tension.

 Physiotherapy is a medical practice where a trained physiotherapist uses a variety of movement techniques and tools in order to assess, diagnose, and treat any number of musculoskeletal and movement conditions.
 Physiotherapy is often recommended for patients to recover from injuries, surgery, or other chronic conditions.

 Massage therapy involves a trained massage therapist using their fingers, hands, elbows, as well as special massage therapy tools to work the tension out of the muscle.
 These techniques are intended to improve blood circulation, release muscle knots or trigger points, enhance flexibility, and induce a sense of relaxation and stress reduction.